relationlabs/Relation-Graph/docs/OGM Introdction.md

 We will use an example to introduce the process of implementing OGM of Relation Graph.

+Example:
-Example: query a user info by user id base on the OGM tools:
+- Query a user info by user id base on the OGM tools:

 ```
 let userId = "123";
 let result: GraphReslut<Option<User>> =  find_user(userId).await;
 ```

-The Implement of function of "find_user" is:
+- The Implement of function of "find_user" is:
 ```
 pub async fn find_user(id: &str) -> GraphResult<Option<User>> {
     ogm::find_one(